puavo-org/tpm2_library/README.md

 TPM 2.0 library crate contains:

-1. `tpm2_protocol`: a unipolar TPM 2.0 implementation that does not require kheap allocator and has zero dependencies.
+1. `tpm2_protocol`: a unipolar TPM 2.0 implementation that does not require heap allocator and has zero dependencies.
 2. `tpm2_cli`: a command-linne interface for TPM 2.0 chips.

 ## Development